Rama Subbaiah: Dravida Munnetra Kazhagam (1949-97)

 Subbaiah left the DK in 1949 along with C.N.
 Annadurai as the latter had differences with Periyar.
 Subbaiah joined Annadurai's new party Dravida Munnetra Kazhagam (DMK).
-He then gained the friendship M. Karunanidhi, then a second rung leader in the party.
+He then gained the friendship of M. Karunanidhi, then a second rung leader in the party.
 Karunanidhi introduced poet Kannadasan to Subbaiah.

 Subbaiah also played an important role in drawing many youth to the DMK in the Karaikudi region.
-Those mentored by him include R. M. Veerappan (later founder of MGR Kazhagam) and poet Sami Palaniappan (Kollywood lyricist Palani Bharathi's father).
+Those mentored by him include R. M. Veerappan (later founder of MGR Kazhagam) and poet Sami Palaniappan (Tamil lyricist Palani Bharathi's father).

 In 1953, Subbaiah became involved in the protests against the Rajagopalachari government's Modified Scheme of Elementary education, a short-lived initiative that gained notoriety as the "Kula kalvi thittam (Hereditary/Caste Education Scheme)".
 Around the same time, he led the second batch of protesters against the renaming of Kallakudi as Dalmiapuram, the first and third batch being led by Karunanidhi and Kannadasan respectively.
 He was arrested and sentenced to three months of imprisonment at Tiruchirappalli Central Prison.
 Karunanidhi was among his prison-mates.
 After release, Subbaiah became a member of the DMK's general council.
 In the 1957 Madras Assembly election, he unsuccessfully contested against M. A. Muthiah Chettiar (of the INC) in Karaikudi constituency.

 On 20 April 1972, Subbaiah was appointed by Karunanidhi (then Chief Minister of Tamil Nadu) as a member of Tamil Nadu Legislative Council (MLC).
 He served in that position till 19 April 1978.

 Personal life

 Subbaiah married Visalatchi, who was also a member of the Self Respect Movement since 1930.
 They had seven children.
 Owing to his interest in socialist ideals, Subbaiah named his eldest child (b.
 17 January 1934) after Lenin.
 The boy died of fever when he was just four or five years old.
 Indhira (Subbaiah's daughter; b.
 September 1942) too died early aged 32, leaving behind two sons.
 Visalatchi died on 19 September 1987 due to chronic diabetes.
+Selvamani (b.1939), one of Subbaiah's sons, died sometime between 2015 and 2024.

-As of 2015, five children of Subbaiah were alive.
-They are: Tamil film director S. P. Muthuraman (b.1935), Kanagalaksmi (b.
-December 1936), Selvamani (b.1939), Swaminathan (b.1946) and Dravidian ideologue Suba Veerapandian aka Subavee.(b.1952).
+As of 2025, four children of Subbaiah were alive: Tamil film director S. P. Muthuraman (b.1935), Kanagalaksmi (b.
+December 1936), Swaminathan (b.1946) and Dravidian ideologue Suba Veerapandian aka Subavee.(b.1952).

 Death

-Subbaiah died on 21 May 1997.
+Subbaiah died at 17:00 IST on 21 May 1997.
 His body was first garlanded by the then Chief Minister Karunanidhi as per the former's wish.
 Later, the body was cremated without any orthodox Hindu rituals as per Subavee's suggestions.
 As a defiance of customs, women too participated in the funeral.
 Advocate and Dravidian ideologue Arulmozhi delivered the condolence speech.
+Tamil scholar "Silamboli" Su.
+Chellappan was present among the mourners.